Summer Research Program

 Team Worms: Daisy, Evan and Raymond

-Mentor: Lauren Cote, Feldman Lab
+Mentor: Dr. Lauren Cote, Feldman Lab

 This project was a continuation of a BIOE301D project in which students designed and optimized worm traps to successfully immobilize L1 mutant C. elegans to aid in the visualization of their gut repair over multiple days.
 The interns designed, fabricated and tested these devices to confirm worms remained alive and to investigate whether or not the width of the traps (which led to various levels of compression) had an effect on the repair process.
 These devices are currently being used by the collaborators to continue with long-term imaging experiments.